ThorstenDoherr/searchengine/SE/searchengine.md

 [[SEML]](#seml)

 ### Compound Search
 A compound search is necessary when the base table has no clear representation of entities but is mere collection of occurrences.
 It is expected that a search term will retrieve multiple candidates, which are all variations of the searched entity.
-Compared to an <b>incremental search</b> on a <b>focused data source</b> the risk of retrieving candidates representing different entities is also much higher due to the general ambiguity.
-In a sense, a <b>compound search</b> is much easier to implement a an <b>incremental search</b> as the only decision is about the height of the <b>threshold</b>.
-Because for every search term you have to expect a multitude of candidates of variable identities you have to balance the recall of all potential variations with risk of attracting false positives.
-In general, you will only perform two search runs: one based on conventional search types and one by switching to destructive, linguistic search types if applicable.
-The <b>containment</b> should be more generous to accommodate the expected variation of valid candidates.
+Compared to an <b>incremental search</b> on a <b>focused data source</b>, the risk of retrieving candidates representing different entities is also much higher due to the general ambiguity.
+In a sense, a <b>compound search</b> is much easier to implement as an <b>incremental search</b> as the only decision is about the height of the <b>threshold</b>.
+Because you have to expect a multitude of candidates of variable identities for every search term, the task is to balance the recall of all potential variations with the risk of attracting false positives.
+You have to adapt your strategy to the deficiencies of the base table, especially if <b>noise</b> is involved.
+In general, you will only perform search runs necessary to capture the issues with the data like partially missing fields but it does not make sense to gradually decrease the retrieval requirements if the results of runs will be merged anyway.
+The <b>containment</b> should be more generous to accommodate the expected variation of valid candidates or skipped completely if that number is difficult to assess.
+Noisy base tables may have more missing entries in the search fields, e.g. address fields, requiring to add search steps that ignore those fields.
+To achieve a consistent identity, it is advisable to impose an adjustment with the <b>research</b> action afterwards.
+If the search table is from a focused source, this fact can be exploited by stripping the results retroactively with the <b>strip</b> action imposing an inverse darwinian cutoff keeping only the best search term(s) per candidate.
+Conversely to an <b>incremental search</b>, this can only be done after all search runs instead of during the search.
+Such an approach is only viable with harmonized identities achieved by a final <b>research</b> action introducing a <b>feedback</b> effect.

-The following example script matches a focused company database with the affiliations of a bibliometric database with a lot of <b>noise</b>:
+The following example script matches a focused company database with the affiliations of a bibliometric database with a lot of <b>noise</b> and partially incomplete addresses.
+This search does not use linguistic search types due to the unfavorable relation between complexity and potential recall gains:

 <code>importbase("c:\\scopus\\affiliations.txt")</code>
-<code>create("affil NOABBREV, affil NOABBREV GRAM3, street SEPNUM, postcode, city")</code>
+<code>create("affil NOABBREV, street SEPNUM, postcode, city")</code>
 <code>importsearch("c:\\orbis\\firms.txt")</code>
 <code>result("c:\\orbis\\firms_result")</code>
 <code>join("firm", "affil")</code>
 <code>join("street")</code>
 <code>join("zip", "postcode")</code>
 <code>join("city")</code>
 <code>reset()</code>
-<code>contain(50)</code>
-<code>threshold(65)</code>
+<code>threshold(75)</code>
-<code>types("affil 70, affil 0, street 10, postcode 10, city 10")</code>
+<code>types("affil 70, street 10, postcode 10, city 10")</code>
 <code>search()</code>
+<code>types("affil 100 log, street 0, postcode 0, city 0")</code>
+<code>threshold(95)</code>
+<code>search(2)</code>
-<code>types("firm 0, firm 70, street 10, postcode 10, city 10")</code>
+<code>types("affil 70 log, street 10, postcode 10, city 10")</code>
-<code>search(2, 1)</code>
+<code>save("orbis")</code>
+<code>unjoin()</code>
+<code>join("firm", "affil")</code>
+<code>feedback(20)</code>
+<code>research()</code>
+<code>unjoin()</code>
+<code>join("street")</code>
+<code>join("zip", "postcode")</code>
+<code>join("city")</code>
+<code>feedback(0)</code>
+<code>research(4)</code>
+<code>load("orbis")</code>
+<code>strip(.t.)</code>

+This strategy example consists of two search steps.
+One requires at least some matching parts of the address with a threshold of 75% and a second one ignoring the address fields but with a higher threshold of 95%.
+Of course, an identity of 85% of the first run cannot be compared to the same identity of the second run.
+To harmonize the identities, we redistribute the search type priorities and apply a feedback of 20% only on the name by unjoining the address fields and calling the research action.
+To complete the identities in the result table, which now have a maximum of 70%, we unjoin the name and rejoin the address fields.
+The research action is additive and without feedback.
+By loading the previously saved settings, the original setup is restored and all fields properly joined again.
+The strip action conducts the inverse dawinian approach to exploit the fact of having a focused search table.
+The result table will be stripped of redundant linkages.

 The <b>compound search</b> retrieves much more false positives than an <b>incremental search</b>.
 For large search projects that cannot be validated manually, it is recommended to process the results with the SearchEngine Machine Learning approach <b>SEML</b>.
 [[Unfocused Data Sources]](#unfocused-data-sources)